-This paper analyzes the 2008 to 2019 American Community Survey (ACS) rounds, repeated cross-sections that sample 1% of the United States population each year.
+Data for this paper are from the 2008 to 2019 American Community Survey (ACS) rounds, repeated cross-sections that sample 1% of the United States population each year.
 The ACS designates a "head-of-household" and lists their relationship with every household member.
-Possible relation-ships include "spouse" and "unmarried romantic partner."
+Possible relationships include "spouse" and "unmarried romantic partner."
 Therefore, cohabiting same-sex couples are observable.
 However, the sexual orientation of non-cohabiting individuals is unobservable.
 The ACS does not document dating behavior, so I define couple formation as when couples begin cohabiting.
+Another limitation is I do not observe past marriages for divorced individuals, so marriage results are conditional on remaining married until the time of the survey.

-I use a difference-in-differences-in-differences (DDD) design to identify the treatment-on-thetreated effect of the policy.
-The DDD design measures the increase in mixed-citizenship same-sex couples net of increases in other same-sex couples, to account for changes in attitudes and laws for all same-sex couples; and subtracts the difference in mixed-citizenship different-sex couples net of changes in other different-sex couples, to account for aggregate changes in immigration and mixed-citizenship couple formation.
-Thus the DDD design isolates the effect of the policy change unique to mixed-citizenship same-sex couples.
+I use a difference-in-differences-in-differences (DDD) design to identify the treatment-on-the-treated effect of the policy.
+The DDD design measures the increase in mixed-citizenship same-sex couples net of increases in other same-sex couples and net of changes in other mixed-citizenship couples.
+Differencing out changes in other same-sex couples accounts for changes in attitudes and laws affecting all same-sex couples.
+Likewise, differencing out the difference-in-difference between different-sex mixed-citizenship and different-sex same-citizenship couples accounts for aggregate changes in immigration and mixed-citizenship couple formation.
+Thus, the DDD design isolates the effect of the policy change that is unique to mixed-citizenship same-sex couples.